kn2322/breakout-clone/README.md

 # breakout-clone
-A practice clone of breakout using Kivy and Python
+A practice clone of Breakout using Kivy and Python